Get over 50% off our best selling courses with code THANKFUL24!

 5. Bonus technique that Co-founder Judy uses: say, "Ahhh."
 This encourages your baby to swallow the water so they can mimic "ahhh" as well.
 They might not mimic "ahh" for a few months, but our clients who use this technique become very proficient at swallowing water from an open cup successfully because they are waiting for the "ahhh" at the end.

 6. Your baby might drink some water, or they might let it all dribble out their mouth.
 Either are fine.
 This process takes practice!
-The goal is for them to learn to close their lips around
+The goal is for them to learn to close their lips around the cup.

 Open cup without adult assistance: